LinuxNut453/FFSerial/README.md

 ✅ Easy to use— just drop files in the In folder!

 NOTE:
-If linux gives you bak something like
+If linux returns something like

 Detected OS: Linux

 Installing FFmpeg for Linux...

 Reading package lists...
 Done

 E: Could not get lock /var/lib/apt/lists/lock.
 It is held by process 8208 (apt-get)

 N: Be aware that removing the lock file is not a solution and may break your system.

 E: Unable to lock directory /var/lib/apt/lists/

 Setup complete!
 On Windows, finish installing FFmpeg and restart your terminal.

 that means an error occurred, and ffmpeg isn't installed.
 Run